Stand Up (Dave Matthews Band album): Background

 In late 2004, Dave Matthews Band returned to their studio in Charlottesville, Virginia.
 Having decided they wanted to take some chances and pursue a funkier side to their music, A&R Bruce Flohr had tracked down a new producer in Mark Batson.
-According to Flohr in an interview with HitQuarters, "When the band and him got together it was instant creative karma.
+According to Flohr in an interview with HitQuarters, "When the band and him (sic) got together it was instant creative karma.
 Things took off like a bat out of hell."

 Release and promotion

 Prior to the album's release, Dave Matthews Band published a website showcasing video clips from the production of the album with commentary by producer Mark Batson.
 Additionally, VH1 streamed the album in its entirety before the official release.

 The album was in CD format, DualDisc format (one side CD, one side DVD-Video), and as a digital download from the band's website or iTunes Music Store.

 Track listing

 All songs by Dave Matthews Band and Mark Batson, except "Hello Again" by Dave Matthews Band.